ndean06/soc-automation2-project/README.md

 ## Project Results

 - Built and validated an end-to-end alert-triage workflow in an isolated lab.
-- Connected endpoint detection, orchestration, enrichment, AI analysis, case management, and analyst notification.
+- Connected endpoint detection, orchestration, enrichment, AI analysis, alert management, and analyst notification.
 - Produced consistent triage output from a repeatable alert payload.
 - Added failure testing and troubleshooting documentation for key integrations.
 - Demonstrated how AI can assist investigation without replacing evidence validation or analyst judgment.